haiwen/seafile-admin-docs/manual/extension/seafile-ai.md

 The Seafile AI basic service will use API calls to external large language model service to implement file labeling, file and image summaries, text translation, and sdoc writing assistance.

+!!! warning "Seafile AI requires Redis cache"
+    In order to deploy Seafile AI correctly, you need to use Redis cache.
+Please set `CACHE_PROVIDER=redis` in .env and set Redis related configuration information correctly.

 1. Download `seafile-ai.yml`

     ```sh